Sidi Mohammed ben Abdallah Museum

-Phenician plate with red slip, 7th century BCE, excavated in Mogador island, Essaouira.
-Sidi Mohammed ben Abdallah Museum.

 The Sidi Mohammed ben Abdallah Museum (French: "Musée Sidi Mohammed ben Abdallah") is a history museum in the city of Essaouira, Morocco.
 It was named after the founder of the city, Mohammed ben Abdallah.

-It is located in 19th century mansion, Rue Laâlouj, a central street of the city of Essaouira.
+It is located in a 19th-century mansion, Rue Laâlouj, a central street of the city of Essaouira.

 The museum displays various historical artifacts, including ancient pottery, coins, jewellery, carpets relevant to the history of Essaouira.

+Building and collections

+The museum is housed in a former 19th-century seigniorial residence.
+Its displays present the cultural heritage of Essaouira Province, including material related to the history of the city and its region from prehistoric times to the present.
+The museum also includes collections related to Essaouira’s craft heritage.